 The URIs in the graph settings may include routing contexts, which are described in the Neo4j Driver manuals.
 This can be used to associate a Fabric graph with a filtered subset of Causal Cluster members, by selecting a routing policy.

-As an example, assuming we have a server policy called
+As an example, assuming you have a server policy called

-read_replicas defined in the configuration of the cluster we are targeting,
+read_replicas defined in the configuration of the cluster you are targeting,

 fabric.graph.0.name=graphA fabric.graph.0.uri=neo4j://core1:7687?policy=read_replicas fabric.graph.0.database=db1

 This enables scenarios where queries executed through Fabric are explicitly offloaded to specific instances in clusters.

 Connections between the Fabric database and the Neo4j DBMSs hosting the data are created using the same credentials that are supplied in the client connection to the Fabric database.
 It is recommended to maintain a set of user credentials on all the Neo4j DBMSs; if required, a subset of credentials may be set for local access on the remote DBMSs.

 User and role administration actions are not automatically propagated to the Fabric environment, therefore security settings must be executed on any DBMS that is part of Fabric.

 This section provides general information about Fabric settings and describes the ones important for creating a fabric set-up.
 For the full list of Fabric configuration options, see Configuration settings.